 |Display all course units|

-The course is taught by the Manchester Institute of Education (MIE), which has its own Student Hub, here you will find all of your teaching staff and support staff.
-It is also a place to relax with fellow students.
+The course is taught by the Manchester Institute of Education (MIE) which has its own Student Hub.
+Here you'll find all your teaching staff and support staff as well as a place to relax with fellow students.